-- -The reading of the complaint/charges by the hearing chairperson; - -The entering of pleas by each respondent. - -There are four pleas: Responsible, Not Responsible, No Plea, which indicates that the student does not know whether or not she/he is responsible, or means the student is unwilling to say and is allowing the Board to decide, and a Responsible Plea Option, in which case the respondent admits responsibility for the infraction and the Hearing Board Advisor may choose to forego further process and proceed to closing statements. - -Statement of complainant and introduction of evidence; - -Questioning by the respondent and the Board and or the Hearing Board Advisor; - -Statement of the respondent and introduction of evidence; - -Questioning by the complainant and the Board, and the Hearing Board Advisor: - -Statement of the complainant's witnesses, followed by respondent's questions, and, then those of the Board and or the Hearing Board Advisor; - -Statements of the respondent's witnesses, followed by complainant's questions, and, then those of the Board, and or the Hearing Board Advisor; - -Additional questions by the Board, the Hearing Board Advisor, complainant, and/or respondent; - -Closing statements, first by the complainant and then by the respondent; - -Deliberation of the Board: - -Recommendation of the Board to the advisor; - -Notification of the decision and, if necessary, sanctions.
+- -The reading of the complaint/charges by the hearing chairperson; - -The entering of pleas by each respondent. - -There are three pleas: Responsible, Not Responsible, and No Plea, which indicates that the student does not know whether or not she/he is responsible, or means the student is unwilling to say and is allowing the Board to decide. - -Statement of complainant and introduction of evidence; - -Questioning by the respondent and the Board and or the Hearing Board Advisor; - -Statement of the respondent and introduction of evidence; - -Questioning by the complainant and the Board, and the Hearing Board Advisor: - -Statement of the complainant's witnesses, followed by respondent's questions, and, then those of the Board and or the Hearing Board Advisor; - -Statements of the respondent's witnesses, followed by complainant's questions, and, then those of the Board, and or the Hearing Board Advisor; - -Additional questions by the Board, the Hearing Board Advisor, complainant, and/ or respondent; - -Closing statements, first by the complainant and then by the respondent; - -Deliberation of the Board; - -Recommendation of the Board to the advisor; - -Notification of the decision and, if necessary, sanctions.
 Delivery of the notice may be by hand or through the mail. - a.
 Closing statements shall be specific to the incident involved and may include any reiteration of previously stated facts, written statements of character by a third party, and/or any other comments involving the case.
 Closing statements are the final opportunity for the respondent and the complainant to provide any additional information which will facilitate the Board's decision, including recommendations for sanctions.
 Closing statements may be limited to a specified time constraint at the Board and or the Hearing Board Advisor's discretion. - 4.
 A hearing before a Hearing Board shall be conducted according to the following guidelines: - a.
 Hearings normally shall be conducted in private.
 Only the hearing body/ officer, respondent, complainant, their designated advisors, the recorder, and persons identified with the University community as having an educational need to know, may be present for the beginning of the hearing.
 Each witness will be called into the hearing individually to give testimony.
 Subject to the approval of the Hearing Board Advisor and the parties involved, an observer may be admitted, but shall not have the privilege of participating in the hearing.
 Written requests for a waiver of rights to a private hearing, along with proper documented approval from all parties outlined above, must be submitted to the Chief Student Conduct Officer, the Assistant Director of OSC, the Director of University Housing, or the Residential Conduct Officer at least 48 hours prior to the hearing.
 Admission of any person to the hearing shall be at the discretion of the hearing body and/or the Hearing Board Advisor.
-Only the hearing body/officer and persons identified with the University community as having an educational need to know may be present during deliberations.
+Only the hearing body/ officer and persons identified with the University community as having an educational need to know may be present during deliberations.